Becoming a Swim England / Aquatics GB Technical Official

-Our Club could not organise its programme of annual meets without the support of our ASA qualified Officials.
+Our Club could not organise its programme of annual meets without the support of our Swim England Technical Officials.
 These meets are important in providing our swimmers with competition and in the case of our Annual Autumn Open Meet, are an important source of funds for the Club.

 The theory element of the training is delivered online and can be accessed at www.swimming.org/ios/courses-officials-volunteers/